 A large red lantern, called Chōchin, hangs in the gate.
 The name of Bishamonten is imprinted on the enormous lantern, alongside the emblem of the Japanese emperor.
 Without question, the Chōchin is one of the many beauties of Bishamondo Temple – already greeting visitors at the entrance gate!

 The highlight of Bishamondo is the main temple area located within the rich green of the surrounding forest.
 Bishamondo appears like an oasis of peace and tranquility, the atmosphere expressed in the silence surrounding you as you enter the area.
 The main building (Butsuden), which is located directly opposite the entrance gate, appears incredibly inviting at first glance.
-There’s another smaller gate welcoming visitors and an offertory box which signifies a prayer spot.
+There’s another smaller gate welcoming visitors and an offertory box that signifies a prayer spot.
 Because 2019 is known as the Year of the Boar, according to the Chinese Calendar, a wooden board has been erected in honor of the zodiac sign.
 Let’s pray for good luck and see what the rest of the temple has to offer!

 Even though Bishamondo was constructed by the Buddhist Tendai sect, a Chōzuya (fountain for purification) can be found near the main gate.
 Usually, these cleansing fountains are found at Shintō shrines, but they are also present at some Buddhist temples, such as Bishamondo.
 Visitors of the temple are encouraged to cleanse their hands, arms and mouth before proceeding further into the temple area.
 This process is a sign of cleanliness and respect towards the deity to whom the temple or shrine is dedicated.